sarveshwankhade569/90DaysOfDevOps/2026/day-24/notes.md

 - **Squash** — turn many small commits into one logical one.
 - **Stash** — save my unfinished work temporarily.
 - **Cherry-pick** — bring this one specific commit here.

-And whenever something feels off, `git status` is almost always the right first move — it tells you what Git thinks is happening, and usually what to run next.